-Pernod Ricard will continue to work with its peers and e-commerce partners to roll out the global e-commerce standards to ensure the responsible selling of its products online.
+Pernod Ricard will continue to work with its peers and e-commerce partners to roll out the global e-commerce standards to ensure the responsible selling of its products online responsible drinking.
+To that end, the Group is putting in place a "Responsible Host" accreditation scheme to ensure best-in-class responsible drinking practices in all its brand homes worldwide.